 Also see our guide on using The Pocket Chemist to draw chair conformations, one of the trickiest parts about learning organic chemistry.

-Here are some of our favorite free websites to help you with your organic chemistry:
+Our favorite websites to help you learn chemistry:

 Khan Academy - A massive video course-based website to learn all types of things.
 This link will take you to their organic chemistry section.